Reduce Transmission Delay for Cache-Aided Two-Layer Network: Preliminary: Hierarchical Coded Caching

 \end{itemize}

-Scheme HCC-C reduces to scheme HCC-A when $\alpha=\beta=1$, and to scheme HCC-B when $\alpha=\beta=0$.
-Since the transmission in two layers proceeds in a sequential progress, the coding delay of scheme HCC-C is
+Scheme HCC-III reduces to scheme HCC-I when $\alpha=\beta=1$, and to scheme HCC-II when $\alpha=\beta=0$.
+Since the transmission in two layers proceeds in a sequential progress, the transmission delay of scheme HCC-III is

-In \cite{Karamchandani'16} it shows that $R_{\text{HCC-C},1}$ and $R_{\text{HCC-C},2}$ achieve the optimal rates to within a constant multiplicative and additive gap.
+Here we use subscript $\mathsf{D}$ to represent the scheme that is based on decentralized coded caching scheme \cite{Decentralized}.
+In \cite{Karamchandani'16} it shows that $R^{\text{ III}}_{\mathsf{Hcc},1}$ and $R^{\text{ III}}_{\mathsf{Hcc},2}$ achieve the optimal rates within a constant multiplicative and additive gap.